phi-grib/flame_API/README.md

 # Flame_API

-The Flame API is a web application for accessing Flame.
-It consists on a backend offering REST web services, conforming to the OpenAPI 3 specifications defined by the project and a frontend accessing to these services.
-Together, they provide a complete Graphic User Interface which allows to access most of the Flame capabilities, including model management, building and prediction.
+Flame API is a web application designed to facilitate the use of essential features incorporated in the Flame software.
+It consists of a backend offering REST web services, which conform to the OpenAPI 3 specifications defined by the eTRANSAFE project, and a frontend accessing to these services.
+Together, they provide a complete Graphic User Interface which allows for an interactive usage of the functions of Flame, including model building and management as well as the generation of predictions.

 ## Installation

 ### Requirements

-Flame should have been already installed in this computer.
-Refer to the [flame](https://github.com/phi-grib/flame) manual for full instructions of how create a flame conda environment and install the software.
+Before proceeding, make sure that Flame is installed in your computer.
+Refer to the [flame](https://github.com/phi-grib/flame) manual for full instructions of how to create a flame conda environment and install the software.

 ### Activate the flame environment